 This handbook is designed to be a reference tool for local officials, public administrators, and managers.
 In addition to the basic treatment operations, this handbook will discuss the strategies to ensure compliance, funding, adequate training, and public education.
 This reference will also help public officials familiarize themselves with financial management tools, loan and grant assistance, as well as learn about capital improvement planning to enhance long term economic viability.

 Chapter 2: Asset Management and Sustainability

 Chapter 3: Financial Management & Rate Structures

 Chapter 5: Educating and Engaging the Public on Wastewater Treatment

 Chapter 8: Staff Training Demands, Succession Planning and Certification

 Chapter 9: NYWARN–Water/Wastewater Agency Response Network

 2012 Field Guide of Financial Support for Capital Projects

-This reference tool was created by the Environmental Finance Center at Syracuse University, with support from USDA Rural Development, to help New York State farmers and agricultural Technical Service Providers identify available funding programs and other resources available to them.
-To access a PDF verson click here.
+This reference tool was created by Syracuse University Environmental Finance Center, with support from USDA Rural DEvelopment, to help New York State farmers and agricultural Technical Service Providers identify available funding programs and other resources available to them.
+Download Guide here

 2012 New York State Reuse Directory